Using the REST Client

 defaults to@Dependent

-To change this behavior, set thequarkus.rest-client-reactive.scope
+To change this behavior, set thequarkus.rest-client.scope

 property to the fully qualified scope name. -